Week 1: How to Ask a Question in Psychological Science?

 The two sides of a contrast have names.
 The condition whose consequences we want to evaluate is the intervention.
 The state we compare it against is the control.
 "Intervention" and "control" are placeholders: neither implies a medical procedure or a laboratory setting.
 They simply label the two states of the world that define our comparison.

 Precision extends to what we measure.
-"Wellbeing" aggregates self-esteem, life satisfaction, anxiety symptoms, and depressive symptoms.
-Each is a distinct construct, and they do not always move together.
-We must define the outcome, its measure (for example, life satisfaction on a 0 to 10 scale), and the time frame over which we assess it.
-The consequences of scrolling for a teenager's wellbeing in five hundred years are zero because life ends.
+Purpose is one specific outcome: a person's sense that their life has direction and meaning.
+It is distinct from related wellbeing outcomes such as life satisfaction, self-esteem, anxiety, and depressive symptoms, which need not move together.
+We must define the outcome, its measure (for example, a sense-of-purpose measure on a 1 to 7 scale), and the time frame over which we assess it.
+Later weeks examine several wellbeing outcomes together in an outcome-wide design; this week we keep one outcome, purpose, in view.
+The consequences of scrolling for a teenager's purpose in five hundred years are zero because life ends.

 Notice that specifying interventions and outcomes forces us to order events along a timeline.
 For one state to influence another, it must precede it.
 There must be a contrast condition and a stated time horizon, because timing affects the magnitude of interest.
 The effects of scrolling for five minutes for three weeks (contrasted with no social media) might differ from the effects of scrolling for five hours every day for five years.